DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-08-adieu-sister.md

 God speed to both of you, hope your relationship surpasses synergy...
-I imagine even your fights will rhyme too and inevitable make-ups would be like poetry
+I imagine even your fights will rhyme and inevitable make-ups would be like poetry

 Thanks for helping me find my pen, I owe it all to you...